 The first step is to check NFPA 10, which is the Standard for Portable Fire Extinguishers.
 NFPA 10 mandates the type, size, placement, and number of extinguishers required for your building.
 Keep in mind, once again, that the code requires the minimum number of extinguishers.
 Take a good assessment of your building and the hazards involved and consider exceeding these requirements to create a good, solid Life Safety Plan.

 A Life Safety Plan should include on-site, defend-in-place fire protection equipment designed to protect individuals against initial developing fires.
 In addition to portable fire extinguishers, standpipe fire hose stations are designed exactly for that purpose and could be a key component in your Life Safety Plan.
-This equipment is needed in buildings, such as offices, dormitories, schools, airports, hotels, hospitals, and anywhere else where fire department response time may exceed five minutes.
+This equipment is needed in buildings, such as offices, dormitories, schools, airports, hotels, hospitals and anywhere fire department response time may exceed five minutes.

 Exit signage and emergency communications are important components of escape planning.
 Every building should have well-lit and visibly placed exit signs and building occupants should practice escape planning regularly - from knowing where the primary and secondary exits are located to learning how to crawl on the floor to avoid toxic smoke.
 According to the NFPA, some things to remember include: practicing the evacuation and using the stairs, staying low to the ground to avoid smoke, staying by a window to protect yourself from smoke, and signaling to firefighters with a light or colored cloth so they know where you are located.